rtous/pti-ruben/REST_API/README.md

 ### 1.4.
 JSON

-Typically an endpoint has to deal with more complex input and output parameters.
+Typically, an endpoint has to deal with more complex input and output parameters.
 This is usually solved by formatting the parameters (input and/or output) with JSON.

 #### 1.4.1 A JSON response